pkrumins/node-png/readme.txt

 starts emitting `data` events with `chunk` and `length` paramters.
 When it's done encoding, it emits `end` event.

-See `tests/` directory for examples.
+See `examples/` directory for examples.

 To get it compiled, you need to have libpng and node installed.
 Then just run

     node-waf configure build

 to build Png module.
+It will build `png.node` module.

 ------------------------------------------------------------------------------